 - 2 Perform one of the following actions:

 - Use the keypad to enter a number corresponding to the location in the status list.

 - 3 Press the PTT button to send the status.

-When the dispatcher acknowledges, you hear four tones and the display shows fick received.
-The radio returns to normal dispatch operation. - If no acknowledgment is received, you hear a low-pitched tone and the display shows No acknowledge. - 4 Press not to return to the Home screen.
+When the dispatcher acknowledges, you hear four tones and the display shows Rck received.
+The radio returns to normal dispatch operation.

+If no acknowledgment is received, you hear a lowpitched tone and the display shows No acknowledge.

+4 Press f to return to the Home screen.

 No traffic is heard on trunked channels while Status Calls is selected.
-If the radio detects no Status Call activity for six seconds, an alert tone sounds until you press no or the PTT button.
+If the radio detects no Status Call activity for six seconds, an alert tone sounds until you press a or the PTT button.